Mukilanbalamurugan/19CS302_Module_3/Ex no_13.md

 ```
 /*
 Program to read the elements and print only the odd elements in the 2D array.
-Developed by: JAYASHREE S
+Developed by: Mukilan B
-RegisterNumber:  212223060103
+RegisterNumber:  212223060156

 #include <stdio.h>